 An online presence, with a website, reviews and social media should be a staple for any business.
 It’s a great foundation, but it’s not going to work on its own.
 That’s like opening a store and hoping enough people happen to walk in and buy something.
 But the store is located in a maze with a million other stores that sell exactly the same thing.

-You have to market yourself online actively.
+You have to actively market your practice online.

 Marketing sounds daunting, and honestly, it is.
-Digital marketing platforms are tricky, and mistakes can be costly.
+Digital marketing platforms are tricky, and the smallest mistakes can be costly.
 This is why the top practitioners in South Africa use marketing agencies while they focus on running their businesses and perfecting their skills.

+When you employ an agency, they become accountable for your expenditure – and they have to show you how they are providing you with a return on your marketing budget.
 Marketing firms like Avily have the knowledge and experience to set up and run your ad campaigns flawlessly.
 So you can keep doing what you do best while new patients stream into your practice.